Tips for Bringing Your Dog to Thanksgiving

 How to Make Your Holiday Stress-Free and Safe for Your Pup

-Take your dog for a long walk or spend some time playing together to tire your dog out before you head in for a dinner.
-A lot of people in one place can create a lot of hectic energy which can cause your dog stress.
-The last thing you want is for your dog to be over-stimulated, so wearing him out before dinner is served can help him stay relaxed.
+Take your dog for a long walk or spend some time playing together to tire your dog out before you head in for dinner.
+Many people in one place can create a lot of hectic energy, which can cause your dog stress.
+The last thing you want is for your dog to be over-stimulated, so wearing them out before dinner is served can help them stay relaxed.

-3. Make Sure Your Dog Looks His Best
+3. Make Sure Your Dog Looks Their Best

 Don’t recreate a scene from the movies.
-Keep your dog out of food by making sure dishes are placed well out of reach, or even use a gate to ensure that he stays out of harm’s way.
-With things coming in and out ovens and off of stoves, the kitchen can be a dangerous place.
-There are also foods that can be dangerous to your pet, so watch what you hand him under the table.
+Keep your dog out of food by making sure dishes are placed well out of reach, or even use a gate to ensure that they stay out of harm’s way.
+With things coming in and out of ovens and off of stoves, the kitchen can be a dangerous place.
+There are also foods that can be dangerous to your pet, so be sure not to hand them anything under the table.

 5. Bring Along Something Familiar

-Bring a toy or a bone, or even a blanket that your dog uses frequently to give your dog a comforting item in a new place.
+Bring a toy or a bone, or even a blanket, that your dog uses frequently to give them a comforting item in a new place.
 Your dog might even be able to find a comfortable space in their crate if you travel with it.
-Otherwise, ask your host if there’s a space where your dog can relax, that way if things start to get overwhelming you can have a plan B to keep things from getting out of control.
+Otherwise, ask your host if there’s a space where your dog can relax, that way, if things start to get overwhelming, you can have a plan B to keep things from getting out of control.

-6. If it’s Better to Keep Him at Home, Keep Him at Home
+6. If It’s Easier to Keep Them at Home, Keep Them at Home

 Some dogs just don’t do well in high-stress situations or around large groups of people.
-If you know your dog gets anxious or stressed, don’t force him into a situation he’s not prepared to handle.
+If you know your dog gets anxious or stressed, don’t force them into a situation they’re not prepared to handle.
 There are plenty of options for dogs who aren’t able to attend Thanksgiving, from finding a pet sitter to boarding your dog for the day.